luckinet/loca/03_build_census_database/README.md

 Scripts (in the folder '/src') are organised either per data-series (such as fao, countrystat or eurostat) or per nation.
 Each script follows a clearly defined template, where

 1)  the meta-data are recorded,
-2)  concepts are entered into the LUCKINet land use ontology,
+2)  data tables and optional geometries are recorded and
-3)  data tables and optional geometries are recorded and
+3)  concepts are entered into the LUCKINet land use ontology,
 4)  data tables and optional geometries are normalized (i.e. their format is translated to a common standard via `tabshiftr`).

 ## Database structure

-Each script produces an `*.rds`-file that contains a data-frame of the harmonized data and a geopackage (gpkg) file of the geometry associated to those data (typically based on GADM).
+Each script produces an `*.rds`-file that contains a data-frame of the harmonized data and a geopackage (`*.gpkg`) file of the geometry associated to those data (typically based on GADM).
 Each harmonized table then contains the following columns:

 | name       | type      | description                                                                                                                                                                                              |
 |:-----------|:----------|:---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|